ichizhov/ExtensibleCommands/Docs/Section4.md

 Console.WriteLine("Simple Command output = {0}", simpleCommand.Output);
 ```

 ## 4.2.
 SequentialCommand.

 [[C# code]](../CSharp/ExtensibleCommands/ExtensibleCommands/SequentialCommand.cs) [[Java code]](../Java/ExtensibleCommands/src/main/java/org/extensiblecommands/SequentialCommand.java)
 [[C# unit tests]](../CSharp/ExtensibleCommands/ExtensibleCommandsUnitTests/SequentialCommandTest.cs) [[Java unit tests]](../Java/ExtensibleCommands/src/test/java/org/extensiblecommands/SequentialCommandTest.java)

 The SequentialCommand class is expected to be one of the most used Extensible Commands classes.
 It chains sub-commands to create a linear sequence.
-Provided DoSomething1() and DoSomething2() methods are defined, they are going to be executed sequentially.
+Provided the DoSomething1() and DoSomething2() methods are defined, they are going to be executed sequentially.

 ```
 var step1 = new SimpleCommand(DoSomething1, "Step 1");